 Orbix provides two functions to register a transformer object (an instance of CORBA::IT\reqTransformer).
-You can call both on the CORBA::Orbix object.
+You can call both on the CORBA::Orbix Object.

-I. The function:

-'''

-// C++
+- 1. The function: - // C++

 // In class CORBA::ORB.

-CORBA::IT_reqTransformer setMyReqTransformer(

-CORBA::IT_reqTransformer transformer,

-CORBA::Environment& IT_env =

-CORBA::IT_chooseDefaultEnv())

-'''

-registers a transformer object as the default transformer for all Requests entering and leaving an address space.
+CORBA::IT\reqTransformer\ setMyReqTransformer( CORBA::IT\reqTransformer\ transformer, CORBA::Environment& IT env = registers a transformer object as the default transformer for all Requests entering and leaving an address space.